WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part5/Resistive_Sensor_Lab/index.md

 ### Step 2: Calculate the fixed resistor (`R1`) value.

 Netduino has an onboard Analog to Digital Converter (ADC) that reads voltage values from `0V` - `3.3V` in 1,024 steps, which means it will give a value from `0` to `1023` that represents the voltage.
-For the best resolution therefore, we want the total resistance when it's very bright to be near the ADC max of `3.3V`.
+For the best resolution, we want the total resistance when it's very bright to be near the ADC max of `3.3V`.
 And when it's low, it should be near `0V`.
 This ensures that we are using the biggest range possible.

 #### Calculating the High and Low Resistance Values of the Bottom Half of the Voltage Divider